sci-42ver/SICP_SDF/sicp_notes.md

 - > We will exploit this capability in Section 3.5, when we generalize the sequence-processing paradigm to admit *infi-nite* sequences.
 - > Section 3.5.3, we’ll see how this approach generalizes to infinite sequences.
 - > Section 3.3.4 describes one such language.
+- >  Such a definition skirts a deep issue that we are not yet ready to address: the meaning of “sameness” in a programming language.
+We will return to this in Chapter 3 (Section 3.1.3).
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.
 - chapter 1 footnote 20
 - > We will return to this issue in section 4.1.6, after we learn more about evaluation.
 - > *requires reserving storage for a procedure’s free variables* even while the procedure is *not executing*.
 In the Scheme implementation we will study in Section 4.1, these variables are stored in the procedure’s environment.
+- > otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)
+- >  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works.
+  > is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a data object.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5